also known as: Caesarea Maritima, Palestinae, Caesarea Palestinae, Caesarea Sebaste, Parálios Kaisáreia, Kaiseriyeh

 King “David built fame out of simplicity; Herod’s palace fortresses were elaborate.
 But, as with David, who lived for God, what matters most is not what we build, but for whom we build.” (from “Total Commitment” section of video “On the Death & Resurrection of the Messiah”)

-It was built by Herod the Great (B.C.
-10), who named it after Caesar Augustus, hence called Caesarea Sebaste (Greek: Sebastos = “Augustus”), on the site of an old town called “Strato’s Tower.”
-It was the capital of the Roman province of Judaea, the seat of the governors or procurators, and the headquarters of the Roman troops.
+It was the capital of the Roman province of Judea, the seat of the governors or procurators, and the headquarters of the Roman troops.
 It was the great Gentile city of Judea, with a spacious artificial harbor.

 Here on a “set day,” when games were celebrated in the theatre in honor of the emperor Claudius, Herod Agrippa I appeared among the people in great pomp, and in the midst of the idolatrous homage paid to him was suddenly smitten by an angel, and carried out a dying man.
 He was “eaten of worms” (12:19-23), thus perishing by the same loathsome disease as his grandfather, Herod the Great.

 After the creation of the modern State of Israel, archaeologists began uncovering numerous ancient structures here dating to biblical time periods and later.
 Since 2000, the location has been on UNESCO’s “Tentative List of World Heritage Places.”